 At a Glance

 The Corporate Insolvency and Governance Act 2020 (the “Act”) was enacted on 25 June, implementing landmark measures to improve the ability of companies to be efficiently restructured.
 The Act also included temporary measures to alleviate pressure arising from the COVID-19 crisis.
 These temporary measures were originally due to expire on 30 September 2020.
-On 24 September 2020, the government announced that certain of the temporary measures would be extended for either three or six months.1 Notably, adjustments to wrongful trading rules will not be extended and will now expire automatically on 30 September.
+On 24 September, the government announced that certain of the temporary measures would be extended for either three or six months;1 on 9 December, the government announced a further extension, to 31 March 2021, to those measures that had only been extended for three months in September.2

-The three core aspects of the Act — i.e., the new restructuring plan procedure, the stand-alone moratorium and restrictions on enforcement of ipso facto clauses — are permanent and broadly unaffected by this extension.2 The first restructuring plan — that of Virgin Atlantic — has recently been sanctioned; for further information, see our Alert.
+The three core aspects of the Act — i.e., the new restructuring plan procedure, the stand-alone moratorium and restrictions on enforcement of ipso facto clauses — are permanent and broadly unaffected by the extension and reinstatement announcements.4

 The temporary measures are designed to provide breathing space during the COVID-19 emergency.
-Given the crisis is continuing and the UK is entering a second wave of the pandemic, the extension of the measures is no surprise, and offers welcome continued support to UK businesses.
+Given the crisis is continuing and the UK is in the midst of a second wave of the pandemic, the extension / reinstatement of the measures is no surprise, and offers welcome continued support to UK businesses.

 Effect of extension

-In essence, the effect of the extension is that:
+In essence, the effect of the extension / reinstatement is that:

 - small business suppliers are exempt from the prohibition on enforcement of ipso facto clauses until 30 March 2021;